Our History

 1. Founding action / Mann Ke Manjeere

-Breakthrough began in India in 1999 when founder Mallika Dutt launched the first-of-its-kind Mann Ke Manjeere, a chart-topping, award-winning music album and video about women’s dreams.
+Breakthrough in India began when founder Mallika Dutt launched the first-of-its-kind Mann Ke Manjeere, a chart-topping, award-winning music album and video about women’s dreams.
 The story of a woman leaving an abusive marriage to become a truck driver reached more than 100 million households across South Asia and millions more worldwide.
-This bold fusion of pop culture and human rights set the tone for Breakthrough’s strategy: use culture to change culture.
-Under Mallika’s leadership, Breakthrough grew from her basement into a global team of 100+ leaders and innovators.
+This bold fusion of pop culture and human rights set the tone for the organisation’s strategy: use culture to change culture.

 2. Rights Advocates (India and U.S.)

-From the start, Breakthrough paired media with grassroots leadership.
-In India, 650+ students trained as peer leaders in 2004–05, reaching 100,000 youth who continue to challenge patriarchal norms in their communities.
+From the start, Lets’ Breakthrough paired media with grassroots leadership.
+In India with their support, 650+ students got trained as peer leaders in 2004–05, reaching 100,000 youth who continue to challenge patriarchal norms in their communities.
 In the U.S., productions like Waking the American Dream and Speak Up!
 Act Up! used theater and music to spark national dialogue on immigrant rights and civic engagement, while gatherings like Why Can’t America Have Human Rights? brought 70+ partner groups together to demand dignity and justice.

 Breakthrough was a leader in games for change.
 ICED (I Can End Deportation) reached 28 million through global press and hundreds of thousands of downloads, putting players in the shoes of immigrants navigating detention and deportation.
 Homeland Guantanamos pushed players to investigate abuses in detention centers.
 America 2049 brought human rights into Facebook gaming, featuring stars like Margaret Cho and Victor Garber, and immersing players in a dystopian future to inspire action in the present.